ichhakumari/File-Validator-Tool/README.md

 <h3>📢 Connect with Me</h3>

 💡 If you're looking for a developer who can build intelligent tools, solve complex data challenges, and improve user experience, let’s connect! 😊🚀

+<h2> Due to company integrity, I haven't uploaded the code or project link.
+However, feel free to reach out if you'd like to know more about this tool.

+<br>You can contact me on LinkedIn or via email (ichha2111@gmail.com).</h2>